 Tailored sponsorship proposals are the only option when you are looking to generate significant sponsorship funding.
 Understanding your prospect’s business and budget timelines is key to building these relationships.

 7. Account management

 Account management is the key to a successful sponsor relationship.
-Ideally, you should be looking to have long-term sponsors who continually fund your sponsorship proposals because they find value in their relationship and they enjoy the positive working relationship you provide.
+Ideally, you should be looking to have long-term sponsors who continually fund your sponsorship proposals because they enjoy and find value in the relationship.

 8. Get help

-Sponsorship is very complex and it is simply not about asking for funding because you have a great proposition.
-When done properly, it can not only fund your activities, but will also create a meaningful relationship between your organisation, your sponsors and your audience — significantly adding value to your business.
-More information can be found online, through forums, blogs, and books.
-Specialist sponsorship agencies can also provide training and consulting to help integrate a successful sponsorship department into your organisation.
+Sponsorship is very complex - it is simply not about asking for funding because you have a great proposition.
+When done properly, it can not only fund your activities, but will also create a meaningful relationship between your organisation, your sponsors and your audience - significantly adding value to your business.
+Specialist sponsorship agencies can provide training and consulting to help integrate sponsorship successfully into your organisation.

 Written by Jackie Fast of Slingshot Sponsorship.